Prag8855/aab/content/guides/haftpflichtversicherung.md

 There is private legal insurance (for you), and professional legal insurance (for your business).
 Private legal insurance costs 16€ to 24€ per month.[^29] Professional legal insurance is more expensive.
 The price depends on what type of business you run.

-[Muffin](/out/muffin-rechtsschutz) can help you choose legal insurance, and they speak English.
 [Feather](/out/feather-rechtsschutz) and [Getsafe](/out/getsafe-rechtsschutz) sell legal insurance, and they speak English.
 [Tarifcheck](/out/tarifcheck-rechtsschutz) lets you compare insurances, but it's only in German.

 **[More information about legal insurance ➞](/guides/legal-insurance)**